 Interested students must register their intent to complete the certificate with the Director of the Public History & Preservation Program within the, CU Denver History Department.
 Students already enrolled in a graduate program at CU Denver can begin their certificate work at any point during their studies.
 Non-degree students must apply to the university as a non-degree seeking student.
 All certificate coursework for History students must be approved by the History Department’s Historical Preservation advisor, Professor Tom Noel.
 CAP students must work with CAP Historic Preservation advisor, Professor Chris Koziol.

 Note(s): All courses in the certificate program are expected to be taken in residency at CU Denver.
 Students must maintain a 3.0 GPA, and no course below B- will count towards the certificate.
-Applicants must have a B.A. or B.S. degree.
+Applicants must have a Bachelor of Arts or a Bachelor of Science.

 18 Credits Total:

 - HIST 5232, Historic Preservation or HIST 6989, Historic Preservation Seminar (listed as a topics course – check for the title) (3 credits) One of these courses is offered once a year by the History Department.

 - HIPR 6010, Preservation Theory and Practice (3 credits) This course is offered every fall by the College of Architecture & Planning

 - HIST 6950, History Thesis Project (3 credits) or HIST 6952 Public History Project related to preservation (3 credits)